Anjalle12/Coffee-Quality-Analysis---Power-BI-Project/README.md

 - Power BI Desktop

 ## How to Use
-1. Open the power bi project.pbix` file in Power BI Desktop.
+1. Open the powerbi project.pbix file in Power BI Desktop.
 2. Explore the visualizations and insights generated from the dataset.

 ## Key Insights